bagelquant/bagelquant.github.io/_pages/quant-models/mean-variance/from-optimized-utility-to-mean-variance-analysis.md

     nav: "mean-variance"
 ---

-Mean-variance optimization is the core of modern portfolio theory, the basic idea is to:
+Mean-variance optimization is at the heart of modern portfolio theory.
+The basic idea is straightforward:

-- Maximize the gain <=> using expected return as the measure of gain
+- Maximize gain, using expected return as the measure of gain
-- Minimize the risk <=> using variance as the measure of risk
+- Minimize risk, using variance as the measure of risk

-Either we could fix the expected return and minimize the risk, or we could fix the risk and maximize the expected return.
-If we plot the expected return and risk (variance) on a 2D graph, we could easily argue the top left corner is the "better" portfolio.
+You can either fix the expected return and minimize risk, or fix the risk and maximize expected return.
+If you plot expected return against risk (variance) on a 2D graph, the "better" portfolios are those in the top left corner.

-The target is really simple, for target expected return $E[\tilde r_p]$ (Expected portfolio return), we want to find the portfolio with the minimum variance.
-The optimization problem could be written as:
+The objective is simple: for a target expected return $E[\tilde r_p]$ (expected portfolio return), find the portfolio with the minimum variance.
+The optimization problem can be written as:

 $$
 \begin{align*}